volodymyrhudyma/blog/content/blog/git-stash-like-a-pro.md

 ![Git Stash On A Secret Feature Branch](/img/screenshot-2021-07-17-at-11.59.08.png "Git Stash On A Secret Feature Branch")

-* Switch to the **main** branch with a **git checkout main** command and work on a bug fix:
+* Switch to the **main** branch with the **git checkout main** command and work on a bug fix:

 ![Git Checkout To The Main Branch](/img/screenshot-2021-07-17-at-12.01.44.png "Git Checkout To The Main Branch")

-* Switch back to the **feature/1** branch after the bug has been finished and re-apply back stashed changes with a **git stash apply** command:
+* Switch back to the **feature/1** branch after the bug has been fixed, and re-apply the stashed changes with a **git stash apply** command:

 ![Git Checkout To The Feature Branch And Re-Apply Stashed Changes](/img/screenshot-2021-07-17-at-12.03.27.png "Git Checkout To The Feature Branch And Re-Apply Stashed Changes")

 ## Staged And Unstaged Changes In Git

-Before learning whether git stash works with both, staged and unstaged changes, let's learn what are staged and unstaged changes and how they differ.
+Before you learn whether git stash works with both staged and unstaged changes, you should know what staged and unstaged changes are and how they differ.

 #### Unstaged Changes

-Unstaged changes are changes that exist in the working directory, but haven't been yet added to the Git version history:
+Unstaged changes are changes that exist in the working directory but haven't yet been added to the Git version history:

 ![Git Unstaged Changes](/img/screenshot-2021-07-17-at-12.22.08.png "Git Unstaged Changes")

-Git informs us that changes are unstaged with the following message: **Changes not staged for commit**.
+Git tells us that changes are unstaged with the following message: **Changes not staged for commit**.

 #### Staged Changes

-Staged changes are changes that are about to be committed the next time you execute **git commit** command.
+Staged changes are changes that should be committed the next time the **git commit** command is executed.

-To move a file from unstaged to staged state, execute the **git add** command.
+To move a change from unstaged to staged state, run the **git add** command.

 Staged changes are usually marked with a green color: